 outstanding evaluations from partner organizations and clients.

 Learn more about the pilot program mentors, below.
-Contact Suha Amer for more information about the project as it moves forward.

 The Refugee Mentoring Pilot Project was funded by the McCune Charitable Foundation and supported by the Global 505 Coalition: Artful Life, Burundian-American Association of NM, Catholic Charities, Encuentro, Immigrant and Refugee Resource Village of Albuquerque, International District Healthy Communities Coalition, Lutheran Family Services, NM Asian Family Center, United Voices for Refugee Rights, UNM Refugee Well-Being Project, Women for Women International, and Women's Global Pathways.